andrewjmead/wpsites/README.md

 You're now ready to create your first site!

 Create your first site by running `wpsites create`.
 You'll be prompted to pick a template, just select "Basic WordPress" for now.
 We'll talk more about templates a bit later.
-From there, pick a slug for your site and in a few seconds you should be looking at your brand new WordPress site!
+From there, pick a slug for your site and in a few seconds, you should be looking at your brand-new WordPress site!

 ```
 $ wpsites create